LITTLE STARS PROGRAM

 The ultimate goal of the Little Stars Program is to nurture every aspect of a child’s growth as they adapt to a daily schedule with their peers, away from home, while providing a supportive foundation that helps each child reach their full potential.

-Age Minimum of 2.9 in the school year of entry
+Age Minimum of 2.9 in September in the school year of entry

 The Rainbow curriculum supports and values the whole child while strengthening their individual abilities through play and their investigations of the environment.